 Custodial Credit Risk-Deposits: Custodial Credit risk is the risk that in the event of bank failure, the Cooperative deposits may not be returned.
 The Cooperative does not have a deposit policy for custodial credit risk.
-As of December 31, 2014, none of the Cooperative's bank balance appears to have been exposed to custodial credit risk.
+As of December 31, 2015, none of the Cooperative's bank balance appears to have been exposed to custodial credit risk.
+As no bank statements for the year were available, if bank balances were the same as book balances, the coverage was as follows:

 Uninsured and uncollateralized \$ -

-Uninsured and collateralized by FDIC 236,600
+Uninsured and collateralized by FDIC 151,790

-Uninsured and collateralized in State Treasurer's account 41,650
+Uninsured and collateralized in State Treasurer's account 33,980

-Total \$ 278,250
+Total \$ 185,770